 Commercial property can also vary a lot in terms of what regulations and laws are in place.
 For instance, retail shops tend to be heavily regulated.
-On the other hand, other commercial spaces, such as office space or general industrial units, do not attract the same level of control.
-The exception is when an industrial site is used by an industry that is heavily regulated or licensed, and health and safety laws are in place.
+On the other hand, other commercial spaces, such as office spaces or general industrial units, do not attract the same level of control.
+The exception is when an industrial site is used by a heavily regulated or licensed company, and health and safety laws are in place.

 Compared to residential agreements, commercial leasing agreements also tend to be more complex and need more consideration because they vary a lot from lease to lease.
 This is partly because there is more room for negotiation on the terms, requirements, and rules in a commercial lease without the same laws and protection.

 Local laws also influence commercial tenant rights.
-That's because each country, state and territory have legislation that regulate commercial agreements.
+That's because each country, state and territory have legislation that regulates commercial agreements.